ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/config-scripts-user-guide.md

 Learn how to use the included configuration scripts with the FlexRIO integrated I/O getting started examples for each hardware configuration of your FlexRIO PXIe-148X GMSL or FPD-Link interface module to acquire images or, for serializer-deserializer variants, to tap the data flow between the source and destination for image data.

 **Note:** This document references the example included with the NI-FlexRIO 22Q3 driver.
-Examples included in newer releases of the driver should be appliable.
+Examples included in newer releases of the driver should be applicable.

 ### Table of contents
 {: .no_toc }